-The ArabLit Story Prize has hit full funding and is set to open for submissions on February 15, 2018:
+The ArabLit Story Prize opened to submissions on February 15, 2018:

 The ArabLit Story Prize is an award for the best short stories, in any genre, newly translated from Arabic into English.
 Translators must have rights to the work, and translations must have been previously unpublished.

 Stories will be judged primarily on the quality of the translated work as a thing-in-itself, although translators must also submit the Arabic original, as this must be a translation, not a loose adaptation nor a work written originally in English.

 Submissions open: February 15, 2018 at 5 a.m.
 GMT.